-Electrical Shock Hazard Unplug the power supply cord or turn off the electrical power before cleaning the interior.
+Electrical Shock and Personal Injury Hazard

+- Unplug the power supply cord or turn off the electrical power before cleaning the interior. - Make sure the dryer is cool.
 Failure to do so could result in electrical shock or injury.

 Garments which contain unstable dyes, such as denim blue jeans or brightly colored cotton items, may discolor the dryer interior.
-If discolored, clean the interior with one of the following methods to avoid staining later load items.
+If discolored, clean the interior with one of the following methods to avoid staining later load items:

-- Use powdered laundry detergent and very warm water.
+Use powdered laundry detergent and very warm water.
 Make a paste with detergent and water.
 Apply paste to a soft cloth and scrub area until all excess dye is removed.
 Wipe thoroughly with a damp cloth.
-Tumble a load of rags to eliminate any remaining detergent; OR - 2.
-Use liquid household cleaner.
+Tumble a load of rags to eliminate any remaining detergent;

+OR

+2. Use liquid household cleaner.
 Apply to stained area and rub with a soft cloth until all excess dye is removed.
 Tumble a load of rags to eliminate remaining cleaner.